isabella232/shift-1/readme.md

 [![Circle CI](https://circleci.com/gh/tectonic/shift.png?style=badge)](https://circleci.com/gh/tectonic/shift)

 Shift is a development platform for SAAS applications.
-It uses the latest and greatest technologies, including Laravel 5 and Angular JS 1.2.x (1.3+ doesn't support IE8), utilises the best development patterns and methodologies currently in use in the market, and has an intense focus on security and performance.
+It uses the latest and greatest technologies, including Laravel 5, utilises the best development patterns and methodologies currently in use in the market, and has an intense focus on security and performance.
 As a result Shift is a robust, secure, feature-rich development platform for anyone wanting to create a product as a SaaS delivery platform.

 ## Installation